 -built branches), merged changes to a

-master-built branch.
-The build code will then be deployed automatically.
+develop-built branch.
+The built code will then be deployed automatically.

 For Node.js environments, there is a build step and certain other requirements.
 Code changes will only deploy (and replace any existing running code) if that code is successfully built.
 Review the requirements carefully and test them locally before merging to a production branch.